 See our article, Is a 3rd DUI a Felony in Colorado?

 Other states have a limited lookback or “washout period” for counting prior DUIs.
 This means that if a DUI occurred before the washout period, it would not be counted as a prior DUI when counting multiple DUIs.
-In Colorado, there is no limited lookback period and any prior DUI from any date in the driver’s past can be considered a prior DUI.
+In Colorado, there is no limited lookback period, and any prior DUI from any date in your past can be considered a prior DUI.

 |Colorado Lookback Period||Other State Lookback Periods|

 |No limit.
 Any prior DUI is counted.||Arizona – 7-year limited lookback